Topology, criticality, and dynamically generated qubits in a stochastic measurement-only Kitaev model: Model

 \subsection{Structure of checks}

 Unlike the operators which define the toric code Hamiltonian, the operators of the Kitaev honeycomb do not all commute.
 This precludes treating the Kitaev honeycomb as a stabilizer code.
 One may instead attempt to view the operators in the Kitaev honeycomb Hamiltonian as ``checks'' in a subsystem code~\cite{poulin_stabilizer_2005, bacon_operator_2006, aliferis_subsystem_2007}.
-Such codes, reviewed in Appendix~\ref{app:subsystem_codes}, are a generalization of stabilizer codes wherein the stabilizers are not measured directly, but rather in a composite way, as a sequence of measurements of several smaller check operators (which need not commute themselves).
+Such codes, reviewed in Appendix~\ref{app:subsystem_codes}, are a generalization of stabilizer codes, quantum codes where a code space is defined to be an eigenstate with eigenvalue $+1$ of a set of operators called stabilizers.
+In a stabilizer code, error correction proceeds by measuring all of these stabilizers, determining a syndrome by noting which stabilizers yielded a $-1$ value upon measurement, and applying an appropriate error correcting operator.
+On the other had, subsystem codes differ wherein the stabilizers are not measured directly, but rather in a composite way, as a sequence of measurements of several smaller check operators (which need not commute themselves).
+A Pauli string is an operator drawn from the Pauli group of $N$ qubits $\mathcal{P}_N$, i.e. it is any product of Pauli operators on independent qubits.
 Any set of Pauli strings defines a (possibly trivial) subsystem code, and induces a factorization of the system's Hilbert space into {\it stabilizer} qubits, {\it gauge} qubits, and {\it logical} qubits.
 One may carry out this construction with the terms in the Kitaev Hamiltonian (Eq. \ref{kitaev_hamiltonian}), i.e. build the subsystem code from check operators, $\mathcal{C} \equiv \{ \sigma_i^\alpha \sigma_j^\alpha \}$ (with $\alpha = x,y,z$ and $(i,j)$ the endpoints of an $\alpha$-link).
 However, it turns out that this code does not host any logical qubits.

 Remarkably, the recent proposal of Floquet codes~\cite{hastings_dynamically_2021} gets around this problem by generating qubits \emph{dynamically}, via measurements of checks in a particular time-periodic sequence.
 The implementation of Kitaev's model as a Floquet code is based on a three-coloring of the lattice plaquettes, which partitions the checks into three internally-commuting sets $\mathcal{C}_i$, $i = 0,1,2$; at time $t$, one simultaneously measures all the checks in $\mathcal{C}_{t \text{ mod } 3}$.